lukaszkorecki/weechat-tmux-notify/README.md

-#  Simpla (and flawed) tmux notifier for weechat
+#  Simple (and flawed) tmux notifier for weechat

-## Instalation
+## Installation

   Copy to `~/.weechat/python/` and symlink to `~/.weechat/python/authoload/`

-and restart/reload weechat.
+...and restart/reload weechat.

 ## TODO add more details